Delete-Agency/device-observer/README.md

 deviceObserver.subscribeOnChange(() => {
     if(deviceObserver.is('>=', 'tablet')){
         console.log('Tablet and above.
-Do do dome logic') }
+Do dome logic')
+    }
 })
 ```